youngho/magi/betsui/README.md

 * dev build off app with dozen routes/pages takes comparatively acceptable time (~ 1 min)
 * inspect built chunks, just to get idea how
 * Use the `npm run build:prod` for a production build.
 * On huge app prod build may take more than 10 mins.
 On the final step it may look frozen completely.
 Be patient.
 Alocate at least 1Gb of free RAM.
-Consider to do some exersizes or tee while waiting.
    * production code goes through optimizations, minifying, uglyfying, tree-shaking algorithm  -  but that's just price for nice chunked minimalist builds.
    * there are some code rules, how to help tree-shacking compilers to do their [job](http://www.2ality.com/2015/12/webpack-tree-shaking.html)